chrlutz/apt-repos/docs/Configuration.md

 This field aims to be a human readable short description of the repository.
 Thus the field is optional, it is still suggested to set a Repository-field.
 This would make the output of (the user visible) "Scanning Repository ..." lines easy readable.
 It would also make reading *.repos* files easier and helps to distinguish *.suites* and *.repos* files by just looking at the content.

-### Prefix (mandatory)
+### Suite (mandatory)

+The unique suite-id used as a human readable identifier for the generated *suite_description*s (see section 'Suite' above).

+In order to derive unique suite-id's for all suites of a repository, **the Suite definition in a *.repos-file* needs to contain a variable that expresses the dynamic part of the suite-id**.
+This means a Suite definition inside a *.repos-file* typically looks like "*constant*{*variable*}", where the *constant* is a string that has to contain a colon ":" and *variable* needs to be one of the following values:

+* **Suite**: This variable represents the suitename as defined by the keyword *Suite* in the corresponding Release-File of the suite in the apt-repository
+* **Codename**: This variable represents the codename as defined by the keyword *Codename* in the corresponding Release-File of the suite in the apt-repository
+* **Label**: This variable represents the label as defined by the keyword *Label* in the corresponding Release-File of the suite in the apt-repository
+* **FromReleaseUrl**: This variable represents a suitename that is extracted from the URL of the Release-File.
+This means that if the corresponding Release-file is reachable under the URL "http://deb.debian.org/debian/dists/jessie/Release", the suitename is extracted as the string between "dists/" and "/Release", which is "jessie" in this case.
+* **FromSuites**: This variable represents the suitenames (in the below example "suitename1" and "suitename2") as defined in the list of suites under the key *Suites* in this *repo_description*.
+This variable could only be used together with the key *Suites* and is undefinded if the key is missing.

-The prefix is mandatory and describes the **first part of the suite-id** for the generated *suite_description*s (see section 'Suite' above).
-Please note that a suite-id logically consists of the two parts "*repository*:*suitename*".
-The prefix could represent the *repository* part, but it could also represent a prefix for the *suitename*-part.
-See the following examples:
+"*constant*{*variable*}" together form a suite-id for the generated *suite_description*s that as in *.suites-files* logically consists of the two parts "*repository*:*suitename*".

-* In the above *repo_description*, the Prefix "debian" is equivalent to the *repository* part.
-If the prefix does not contain a colon ":", apt-repos would automatically add `":<suitename>"`, where `<suitename>` is the name of the suite as physically defined in the suite's Release-File.
-This means suites with this prefix would automatically get the following suite-ids: *debian:stretch*, *debian:stretch-backports* and so on.
-* A Prefix could also contain a colon ":".
-Let's take the example of the Prefix "ubuntu:backports-".
-In this case, the physical `<suitename>` will be added without a colon, so that resulting suite-ids could be for example *ubuntu:backports-xenial*, *ubuntu:backports-bionic* and so on.

-This allows you to find your own way of naming your suite-ids.
-The most important thing is to be aware that physical suitenames in real existing repositories could be identical for different repositories (e.g. The ubuntu suite "bionic" has the same suitename in the main repository and in the backports repository). apt-repos needs uniq suite-id's.
-That's why you would have to find a good prefix.
+This allows you to define your own way of naming the resulting suite-ids.
+The most important thing is to be aware that physical codenames in real existing repositories could be identical for different repositories (e.g. The ubuntu suite "bionic" has the same codename in the main repository and in the backports repository).

 ### Url (mandatory)